 Letters of Recommendation

-A minimum of two letters of recommendation are required for the Master of Arts in Teaching program; three letters are required for the Master of Education in Advanced Instruction.
+A minimum of two letters of recommendation are required for the Master of Arts in Teaching program; three letters are required for the Master of Education in Teacher Leadership.
 Letters should come from supervisors and colleagues who can comment on significant contributions you have made in your workplaces or former instructors who can describe your ability to perform well in graduate-level courses.

 Sealed, official academic transcripts must be sent directly from all postsecondary institutions you attended, including any community college coursework.
 Please send all transcripts to: